diagonalciso/Wazuh-3.10-installer/README.md

 There will be a few questions, please answer them when prompted.
 When done, wait for 2 minutes and browse to https://ip-address/ (Until then you might get an error, just be patient)

-"regex can be a pain in the butt but its total fun working with"
+"Regex can be a pain in the butt, but it's total fun working with"